IceBucket420/lexin-ADO-fanPage.github.io/README.md

 ---

-*Developed for SMU Web Application Development 2.*
+_Developed for SMU Web Application Development 2.
+All pictures in the webpage are used non-comercially and are not owned by me_